Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Conclusion

 The eikonal model approach, based on the complete elastic scattering amplitude $\ampl{C+N}$ fulfilling \cref{eq:kl1,eq:kl2,eq:KLampI}, provides more reliable basis for analysis of elastic collisions of (charged) hadrons.
-In principle it is established on the fact that the common influence of the Coulomb and hadronic elastic scattering can be reliably described by the sum of the Coulomb and elastic hadronic eikonals and without any a priori limitation on $t$-dependence of the elastic hadronic amplitude.
-However, in such a case the complex hadronic component $\ampl{N}$ cannot be uniquely established; in principle, only its modulus may be determined from experimental differential cross section while the $t$-dependence of its phase has been only partially constrained when Coulomb-hadronic interference (the region of very small $|t|$) has been taken into account.
+In principle it is established on the fact that the common influence of the Coulomb and hadronic elastic scattering can be reliably described by the sum of the Coulomb and elastic hadronic potentials (eikonals) and without any a priori limitation on $t$-dependence of the elastic hadronic amplitude.
+However, analyses of experimental data have shown that the complex hadronic component $\ampl{N}$ cannot be uniquely established.
+Only its modulus is strongly constrained on the basis of measured elastic differential cross section.
+The $t$-dependence of its phase has been only partially constrained when Coulomb-hadronic interference (the region of very small $|t|$) has been taken into account.